kampersanda/tongrams-rs/README.md

-# tongrams-rs: Tons of *N*-grams in Rust
+# `tongrams-rs`: Tons of *N*-grams in Rust

-This is a Rust port of [tongrams](https://github.com/jermp/tongrams) to index and query large language models in compressed space, in which the data structures are presented in the following papers:
+This is a Rust port of [`tongrams`](https://github.com/jermp/tongrams) to index and query large language models in compressed space, in which the data structures are presented in the following papers:

  - Giulio Ermanno Pibiri and Rossano Venturini, [Efficient Data Structures for Massive N-Gram Datasets](https://doi.org/10.1145/3077136.3080798).
-In *Proceedings of the 40-th ACM Conference on Research and Development in Information Retrieval (SIGIR 2017)*, pp. 615-624.
+In *Proceedings of the 40th ACM Conference on Research and Development in Information Retrieval (SIGIR 2017)*, pp. 615-624.
  - Giulio Ermanno Pibiri and Rossano Venturini, [Handling Massive N-Gram Datasets Efficiently](https://doi.org/10.1145/3302913). *ACM Transactions on Information Systems (TOIS)*, 37.2 (2019): 1-41.

-The current version supports only the data structure type of `ef_trie_PSEF_ranks_count_lm` whose vocablary is implemented with [yada](https://github.com/takuyaa/yada).
+In the current version, `tongrams-rs` implements only the data structure type of `ef_trie_PSEF_ranks_count_lm` whose vocablary is implemented with [yada](https://github.com/takuyaa/yada).

 ## Input data format